Vector Currents of Massive Neutrinos of an Electroweak Nature

-One of such objects may, according to the earlier presentations, be a neutrino of the Dirac nature.
-But unlike the first-initial electroweak theory \cite{2}, its mathematically consistent extension gives the possibility to relate the mass $m_{\nu_{l}}$ to charge $F_{1\nu_{l}}(q^{2})$ and magnetic $F_{2\nu_{l}}(q^{2})$ form factors of this particle $(l=e,\mu,\tau,...)$ as a consequence of the equality of cross sections \cite{3,4} of the interaction with field of emission of both types of vector $V_{\nu_{l}}$ currents.
-For the case when to the process answer their independent $f_{i\nu_{l}}(0)$ parts, the latter is reduced to the following \cite{5}:
+One such an object may, according to earlier presentations, be a Dirac neutrino of a C-invariant nature.
+But unlike the first-initial two component theory [12] of the neutrino, its logically consistent development [13] gives the possibility to relate the mass, $m_{\nu_{l}},$ to charge, $F_{1\nu_{l}}(q^{2}),$ and magnetic, $F_{2\nu_{l}}(q^{2}),$ form factors of this particle, $(l=e,\mu,\tau,...),$ as a consequence of the equality of the interaction cross sections [6,7] with the field of emission of both types of vector, $V_{\nu_{l}},$ currents.
+For the case when their independent, $f_{i\nu_{l}}(0),$ parts respond to the process, the latter is reduced to the following prediction of flavor symmetry: